 Published on the 01/08/2014 | Written by Clare Coulson

 I am an unrepentant fan of the internet of things.
-Day-ta (or dar-tah, however you may pronounce it), is flooding the world by the petabyte and actually becoming useful thanks to the connectivity of things, the data they collect and ubiquitous cloud computing.
-This wealth of connected ones and zeros is making our lives easier and safer and is uniting us as a global civilization.
-It even allows me to tune in and check on my dog (or cat, guinea pig…babysitter…) if she is home alone...
+Day-ta (or dar-tah, however you may pronounce it), is flooding the world by the petabyte and actually becoming useful thanks to the connectivity of things, the data they collect and ubiquitous cloud computing...
 [View emag]